WordPress SEO: Duplicate Content and Canonical IssuesМануалы

 While creating pages or posts in WordPress, use H2-H6 headings.
 H1, the most important heading, is generated automatically.
 H1 usually contains names of categories, pages or posts.
 If your website header contains usual text heading with the name of your website instead of image and/or logo, it will also be in the H1 tag.
 We strongly advise you to get rid of a text header because each page should contain only one H1 tag.

-2. How to Find Internal Duplicate Content
+2. How to Find Duplicate Content

 2.1.
-Identifying Internal Duplicate Content with Netpeak Spider
+Detect Duplicate Content with Netpeak Spider

-All types of duplicates except H1 ones belong to critical issues.
+All types of duplicates except H1 ones belong to severe issues.
 Netpeak Spider shows it as clearly as possible: you can see all issues on your website according to their severity degree for SEO.

 If you found duplicate Description, Title or H1 tags, open the console of your website and fix it manually.
 You have to replace duplicate content with unique one.